 BALLOT FOR THE ACADEMIC YEAR 2016-2017

-John Watkins, president of the Association for Institutional Thought, appointed John Hall (chair), Brandon McCoy, and Stephanie Welcomer to the nominating committee.
-The committee offered the following slate of candidates for election to AFIT offices for 2015-16 (the terms of office begin after the 2015 annual meeting).
+Tonia Warnecke, president of the Association for Institutional Thought, appointed Rick Adkinson (chair), Bret Anderson, and Barbara Hopkins to the nominating committee.
+The committee offered the following slate of candidates for election to AFIT offices for 2017-18 (the terms of office begin after the 2017 annual meeting.)
 Brief biographies of the candidates are included with this ballot.

-The 37th Annual Meeting of AFIT is scheduled to take place on April 13-16, 2016 in Reno, Nevada, at the Grand Sierra Resort in conjunction with the Western Social Science Association (WSSA) 58th Annual Conference.
+The 38th Annual Meeting of AFIT is scheduled to take place on April 12-15, 2017 in San Francisco, California, at the Hyatt Regency Embarcadero in conjunction with the Western Social Science Association (WSSA) 59th Annual Conference.